Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 This could be caused by

 * Firefox (prior to Selenium 1.0) cannot start because the browser is already open and you did not specify a separate profile.
+See the section on Firefox profiles under Server Options.
 * The run mode you're using doesn't match any browser on your machine.
 Check the parameters you passed to Selenium when you program opens the browser.
 * You specified the path to the browser explicitly (using "\*custom"--see above) but the path is incorrect.
+Check to be sure the path is correct.
+Also check the forums to be sure there are no known issues with your browser and the *custom parameters.

 Selenium Cannot Find the AUT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~